• Skip to primary navigation

 Pasta con Pesto alla Trapanese

-Pesto alla Trapanese originated in Trapani region, where tomatoes and almonds are abundant, in western Sicily.
-Raw tomatoes, fresh basil, almonds, olive oil, and Pecorino cheese are processed or pounded into a textured sauce best served warm or cold.
-This pesto sauce requires no cooking at all, so it easily comes together with the help of a food processor in the time it takes to boil the pasta!
+This Pesto all Trapanese also requires no cooking at all!
+It comes together easily with the help of a food processor in the time it takes to boil the pasta.
 You can also make the sauce ahead of time and refrigerate in an airtight container for up to 2 days.

 To make the Pasta con Pesto alla Trapanese vegan, use toasted breadcrumbs instead of cheese.